Richard Wellesley, 1st Marquess Wellesley: Re-entering Parliament

 After his governorship ended in 1808, he returned to Britain and began to join British politics yet again.
 The few years back in Parliament were quite uneventful, despite the overwhelming crisis the British government faced with the war in Europe and its domination by Napoleon Bonaparte.
 The growing French influence threatened Britain and its empire to the extent of causing high tensions in the country.
-While the crisis abroad wasn’t enough, the British government had been led by weak and unsuited men from 1806-1809 with two short-lived ministries under Lord Grenville and the Duke of Portland respectively.
+While the crisis abroad wasn't enough, the British government had been led by weak and unsuited men from 1806 to 1809 with two short-lived ministries under Lord Grenville and the Duke of Portland respectively.

 But when on the fall of the Ministry of All the Talents in 1807, Wellesley was invited by George III to join the Duke of Portland's cabinet, he declined, pending the discussion in parliament of certain charges brought against him in respect of his tenure as governor-general and because of criticism of his administration.
 Resolutions condemning him for the abuse of power were moved in both the Lords and Commons but defeated by large majorities.